benmoran56/esper/README.rst

 =====
 **Esper is a lightweight Entity System for Python, with a focus on performance.**

-Esper is an MIT licensed Entity System, also commonly called Entity Component Systems (ECS).
+Esper is an MIT licensed Entity System, or, Entity Component System (ECS).
-The design is based on the Entity System concepts described by Adam Martin in his blog at T-Machines.org, and others.
+The design is based on the Entity System concepts outlined by Adam Martin in his blog at T-Machines.org, and others.
 Efforts were made to keep it as lightweight and performant as possible.

 There is a fairly accurate writeup of what Entity Systems are in this Wikipedia article: